contentful/database-exporter.rb/README.md

 ## Step by step

-1. Create YAML file with required parameters (eg. settings.yml):
+1. Create a YAML file with the required parameters (eg. settings.yml):

     ```yml
-    #PATH to all data
+    #PATH to all data, this will create a folder in your current working directory
     data_dir: PATH_TO_ALL_DATA

     #Connecting to a database